hazelcast/hazelcast-cpp-client/Reference_Manual.md

 # 6. Securing Client Connection

 This chapter describes the security features of Hazelcast C++ client.
 These include using TLS/SSL for connections between members and between clients and members.
-These security features require **Hazelcast IMDG Enterprise** server cluster.
+These security features require **Hazelcast Enterprise** server cluster.

 ## 6.1.
 TLS/SSL